-6.0 in VIS courses, including VIS431Y1
+6.0 in VIS courses studied at the Daniels faculty, including VIS431Y1

-0.5 FCE in FAH courses
+0.5 credits in FAH courses

 Visual Studies Specialist (AHSPE0660)

 The Visual Studies Specialist (AHSPE6060) will be last open for any new enrolment in August 2016.
 Students currently enrolled will be able to complete their requirements as they are listed below.